We believe being carbon neutral is just the beginning.

 Being a sustainable wine business is very important to us, which is why we’ve invested heavily in renewable energy and heat generation.

-In 2016 we were shortlisted for a Business in the Community Environmental Leadership Award
+We were shortlisted for a Business in the Community Environmental Leadership Award

 In 2005 we built a much needed office extension, using the greenest and most sustainable materials and techniques available.
 Home to half of our offices, board and meeting rooms, a catering kitchen and a tasting room, our new eco-friendly home is powered by solar panels covering the roof.
 County Durham isn’t exactly known for long seasons of strong sunshine, so our turbines pick up any slack on darker days.